 Happiness is also higher in the nations that provide most safety.
-In scheme 4 we see strong relationships with physical safety and legal security, which appear to be largely independent of economic affluence.
-The relationship with state provided social-security is less pronounced, and disappears when economic affluence is controlled.
+In exhibit 5, we see strong relationships with physical safety and legal security, which appear to be largely independent of economic affluence.
+The relationship with state provided social security is less pronounced, and disappears when economic affluence is controlled 8.